GeoZac/android_vendor_unconv/README.md

     - Enable rotation for all directions by default
     - Show Internal storage by default in DocumentsUI (Files) app and,
     - Show the Internal storage root on opening
-    - Sets corners in searchbar and suggestion cards in Settings app
+    - Set corners in searchbar and suggestion cards in Settings app
     - Disable All Caps in materials buttons
     - Enable Lockscreen shortcuts by default
     - Allow editing smart replies before sending